Esri/i3s-spec/docs/1.6/featureData.cmn.md

 # featureData

 The FeatureData JSON file(s) contain geographical features with a set of attributes, accessors to geometry attributes, and other references to styling or materials.
+FeatureData is only used by point scene layers.
+For other scene layer types, such as 3D object scene layer or integrated mesh scene layer, clients read [defaultGeometrySchema](defaultGeometrySchema.cmn.md) to access the geometry buffer.

 ### Related: